MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-with-visual-studio.md

 1. Add the following elements to the *.csproj* file in the `PropertyGroup` element.

-   This example specifies Jest as the test framework.
-You could specify Mocha, Tape, or Jasmine instead.
+   This example specifies Jest or Mocha as the test framework.
+You could specify Tape or Jasmine instead.

    # [Jest](#tab/jest)